-Make-up Work for when your child is absent will be available when the child returns to school.
-Please do not ask teachers to prepare assignments in advance of a planned absence.
-Makeup work will be available upon the student's return, and parents are responsible for assisting students in completing work missed due to vacations or outings.
+In general, make-up work for when your child is absent will be available when the child returns to school.
+Requesting make-up work for students in advance in and undue burden to teachers.
+Parents are responsible for assisting students in completing work.
 Bear in mind that there is a wealth of learning at school that does not involve paper and pencil.
-Class activities and discussion cannot be reproduced or restaged for students who are absent.
+Class activities and discussion cannot be reproduced or re-staged for students who are absent.
+However, early and frequent communication between the teacher and parent will aide in helping the student stay up to speed with classwork.